open-kitchen/open-kitchen/simulation/OFTA_simulation.md

 4. Pusher-tipper will enter the `TIPPING` state once the pushing is done.
 In thi state it will
     - Check if the Wok is at the *waiting for ingredients* state.
-    - Dispense the cups contents into the designated wok once it is ready.
+    - Once ready, it will dispense the cup's contents into the designated wok

-5. After dispensing the cup's contents into the wok, Pusher-tipper group will enter `EJECTING` state which will
+5. After dispensing the cup's contents into the wok, the Pusher-tipper group will enter the `EJECTING` state, in which
-    - Eject the cup from the tipper into an area to wash the cups.
+    - The group will eject the cup from the tipper into the washing area of cups

 6. Once the cup has been ejected, the Pusher-tipper will cycle back to `STANDBY` state.